teinhonglo/qwen3-asr.cpp/README.md

 # Qwen3-ASR.cpp

-A high-performance C++ implementation of Qwen3-ASR and Qwen3-ForcedAligner using the GGML tensor library.
+A high-performance C++ implementation of Qwen3-SLU using the GGML tensor library.
 Optimized for Apple Silicon with Metal GPU acceleration, providing fast speech recognition and word-level timestamp alignment.

 ## Features